aculich/bp-telemetry-core/NEXT.md

      - Create .history in a chosen workspace; start server; verify output.
   2) Server refactor foundation
      - New Python server module that:
-       - Reads from workspace DB + global DB.
+       - Ensures global telemetry DB (~/.blueplane/telemetry.db) exists and is initialized.
-       - Initializes MarkdownMonitor in background thread.
+       - Initializes SessionMonitor and MarkdownMonitor in background threads.
-       - Centralizes workspace/session resolution and logging.
+       - Centralizes workspace/session resolution and logging, and prefers a global history output dir by default.
   3) Config + paths
-     - Add config to prefer global output dir ~/.blueplane/history with per-workspace subdirs, fallback to workspace/.history.
+     - Add config/convention to prefer global output dir ~/.blueplane/history with per-workspace subdirs, fallback to workspace/.history.
   4) Data layer preparation
      - Add an adapter layer to optionally write to DuckDB; keep parity schema for future aggregation.
   5) Tests/validation